kbuckleys/zenWORKS/README.md

 # Notes
 The depnedencies listed are for my own reference and to insure the functions of my setup work as intended.

-I thought I'd also drop in my own userChrome minimalistic setup for Firefox.
-I typically remove everything from the navbr save for the extensions and downloads buttons.
-As for the addons I use to complete the theme's look, you only need one:
+I thought I'd also drop in my own Firefox setup, which I'm fairly certain you haven't seen anything like it before.
+I primarily say this because I worked on it to sing on my Hyprland setup.

+You may as well go the extra mile and complete the look, and you only need one addon:

 - [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/)